Concession cards: A way to save money

 The Blue Badge enables disabled people to park in disabled parking spaces and other spaces eligible to blue badge holders.

-For visually impaired people, this means that a driver of a car can use a blue badge when supporting a visually impaired passenger, or when dropping them off or picking them up.
+For visually impaired people, this means that a driver can use a blue badge when supporting a visually impaired passenger, or when dropping them off or picking them up.

 In England, the cost of a blue badge is £10 and it usually lasts three years.

-Find out more about the Blue Badge Scheme
+Click here for more about the Blue Badge

 Travel pass for disabled people

-The rules on how to use the pass vary depending on your local authority or transport provider, so do your research before applying so you know exactly how you can use your pass.
+The rules on how to use the pass vary depending on your local authority or transport provider.
+Do your research before applying so you know exactly how you can use your pass.

-In Greater Manchester, there are two types of pass, and the one you are entitled to depends on your level of sight.
+In Greater Manchester, there are two types of pass.
+The one you can apply for depends on your sight registration.

-Both passes allow you to travel for free on all local buses throughout the UK between 9:30 am and 11:00 pm.
+Both passes allow you to travel for free on all local buses throughout England between 9:30 am and 11:00 pm.

-It is free to apply for a pass, and the pass lasts between one and five years depending on your disability.
+It is free to apply for a pass.
+The pass lasts between one and five years depending on your disability.

-Find out more about Disabled Travel Passes in Greater Manchester
+Click here for more about the Travel Pass in Greater Manchester

 Disabled Persons Railcard